lararosekelley/licenser/README.md

 ---

 Finding and adding a license to your project is an annoying process, and can be quite tedious depending on the license you choose.

-Licenser lets you apply the MIT License to your code, and is intended for smaller projects where something as large as the GNU or Apache license isn't necessary.
+Licesnser allows you to quickly add a license to your project from the command line.
+Supported licenses as of now include:

+* MIT
+* New BSD

 ### Installation

 First, make sure you have the dependencies:

-* Python 2 or 3
+* Python
-* pip
+* pip & setuptools

 Then, install Licenser:

     $ pip install licenser

-### Usage
+### Example Usage

 It couldn't be simpler:

     $ cd path/to/project
-    $ licenser -n Your Name -e you@example.com
+    $ licenser -l MIT -n "Your name" -e you@example.com -p "Project name"

 Boom!
 You'll now have a copy of the MIT License with your name and year in the root project folder.
 The year will automatically be filled in using the current year.
+Make sure you enclose your name with quotes so the program treats it as one argument.